awsdocs/amazon-s3-user-guide/doc_source/create-bucket.md

 ****Object lock****

       Select **Permanently allow objects in this bucket to be locked** if you want to be able to lock objects in the bucket\.
 Object lock requires that you enable versioning on the bucket\.
-For more information about object locking, see [Introduction to Amazon S3 Object Lock](https://docs.aws.amazon.com/AmazonS3/latest/dev/object-lock.html) in the *Amazon Simple Storage Service Developer Guide*
+For more information about object locking, see [Introduction to Amazon S3 Object Lock](https://docs.aws.amazon.com/AmazonS3/latest/dev/object-lock.html) in the *Amazon Simple Storage Service Developer Guide*\.
-![\[Configure options page showing the object locking check box.\]](http://docs.aws.amazon.com/AmazonS3/latest/user-guide/images/create-bucket-object-lock.png)

    1.